research—09.20.2024

 - The potential endurance of remote and hybrid work; physical office occupancy now averages about 50% of pre-COVID levels, which may influence future living arrangements.15

-Elevated new supply levels in 2022 and 2023 may cause an uptick in the historically low rental housing vacancy rate; however, we expect rental demand to remain strong given the acute housing shortage theme.16
+Elevated new supply levels from 2022 to 2024 have caused an uptick in the historically low rental housing vacancy rate; however, we expect rental demand to remain strong given the acute housing shortage theme.16

 Last, but not least, multifamily housing landlords can adjust rent more quickly than in other sectors.
 Therefore, multifamily investments can potentially serve as a hedge against rising inflation, a desirable characteristic in today’s inflationary environment.